-The Vice-Chair of GREB will be appointed by the GREB Chair for approximately a 3-year term, renewable for a further term of 3 years by the GREB Chair, with consultation with the Research Ethics Manager.
-The GREB Vice-Chair also holds responsibility for ensuring that GREB's review process adheres to the TCPS 2.
-In addition, the Vice-Chair will fulfil the role of the Chair when the Chair has a conflict of interest with a study OR is unavailable.
+The Vice-Chair of GREB will be appointed by the GREB Chair for approximately a 3-year term, renewable for a further 3-year term by the GREB Chair, with consultation with the Research Ethics Manager.
+The GREB Vice-Chair also holds responsibility for ensuring that GREB upholds the TCPS 2.
+In addition, the Vice-Chair will fulfil the role of the Chair when the Chair has a conflict of interest with a study or is unavailable.
 The duties of the Vice-Chair include but are not limited to, those listed in the SOPs.

-4.9 Meeting Attendance
+4.9 Meeting attendance

-Members are expected to attend the GREB meetings monthly.
-If a member is absent for more than half of the meetings per calendar year, the Chair, Vice-Chair, and Research Ethics Manager will review whether that member should continue to serve on the REB.
+Members are expected to attend the GREB monthly meetings.
+If a GREB member is absent for more than 50% of the meetings per calendar year, the Chair, Vice-Chair, and Research Ethics Manager will review whether that member should continue to serve on the REB.

-4.10 Conflicts of Interest
+4.10 Conflicts of interest